 These Paleo Thin Mint Cookies are easy to make and irresistible!
 A crunchy chocolate cookie dipped in mint chocolate that is gluten free, dairy free and naturally sweetened, but no one will be able to tell!

 Thin Mints are arguably the most popular Girl Scout cookie.
 There is just something addicting about those thin little crunchy cookies that are too easy to eat one after another.
 Well, these cookies have that same addicting quality, but made with way better ingredients.
-Ingredients you can feel good about eating and giving to your kids.
-Ingredients that won’t leave you feeling crappy afterwards.
+Ingredients that won't leave you feeling crappy afterwards.

 These are easy to make- the dough is mixed together quickly, the dough is rolled out and cut into circles, baked then dipped in mint chocolate.
 I'm not going to say they are the quickest cookie ever.
 Between the cutting and the dipping there is some time involved, but it is more than worth it.
 It's a labor of love that pays in 60 scrumptious cookies.